crisu83/acolyte/README.md

 When I started streaming my Destiny gameplay I looked at all the free chatbots available for Twitch and I noticed that while [Nightbot](https://www.nightbot.tv) does a great job at monitoring among other things there isn't many for a streamer to choose from.

 I wanted to make sure that I don't "re-invent the wheel" so I sat down and thought about different ideas of what the bot could do.
-What I came up with was a robot who you could ask almost anything and even if he wouldn't know the answer he would look it up for you.
-Acolyte was born.
+I came up with the idea of a robot who you could ask almost anything and even if he wouldn't know the answer he would look it up for you.
+This is when Acolyte was born.

 Acolyte isn't just a robot, he has a personality.
 He will always be polite and never yell at you.
-Right now his knowledge is a bit limited but it is easy to extend that knowledge by adding more scripts to his brain.
+His knowledge still is a bit limited but it is easy to extend by adding more scripts to his brain.

 ## Getting started